tbretl/ae353-sp25/docs/setup/windows.md

 > cd path\to\directory
 > ```
 >
 > where "`path\to\directory`" is replaced by the location of the directory in which you want to work.
-One easy way way to find this location (i.e., the "path" to your directory) is by dragging its folder from the File Explorer into your terminal window (see documentation on [Quickly Copy Files Paths to Your Command Prompt via Drag and Drop](https://lifehacker.com/quickly-copy-file-paths-to-your-command-prompt-via-drag-5382503).
+One easy way to find this location (i.e., the "path" to your directory) is by dragging its folder from the File Explorer into your terminal window (see documentation on [Quickly Copy Files Paths to Your Command Prompt via Drag and Drop](https://lifehacker.com/quickly-copy-file-paths-to-your-command-prompt-via-drag-5382503).
 In particular, I would first type "`cd `" (note the single trailing space):
 >
 > ```
 > C:\Users\jakek>cd